cpg/fremont-high-school/README.md

-# Updates for Fremont High School tennis courts
+# Fremont High School tennis courts

+Misc logs (starting mid-2015) about the FHS tennis courts.

 May 28, 2015
 ============